su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Combustion/Inc_Combustion.md

     Y_dot_net-NO,  NULL \
 )
 ```
 The solution for $NO$ will be stored in the volume output under the name ```Y_NO``` and only the production term will be used to define this species' source term.
-The name `Y_dot_net-NO` corresponds to the MLP output in the file [MLP_PNO.mlp](https://github.com/su2code/Tutorials/tree/master/incompressible_flow/Inc_Combustion/MLP_PNO.mlp).
+The name `Y_dot_net-NO` corresponds to the MLP output in the file [MLP_PNO.mlp](https://github.com/su2code/Tutorials/tree/feature_new_flamelet/incompressible_flow/Inc_Combustion/1__premixed_hydrogen/MLP_PNO.mlp).

 ### Passive look-up terms

 Not all output variables from the manifold are included in the volume output by default.
 In order to monitor the spatial distribution of for example the preferential diffusion scalars, mean molecular weight, or any other output variable included in the manifold, they can be included in the `LOOKUP_NAMES` option.
-The parameters defined under `LOOKUP_NAMES` will be interpolated from the manifold during the solution process and are included in the volume output when including the option `LOOKUP` in the options for `VOLUME_OUTPUT`.
+The parameters defined under `LOOKUP_NAMES` will be interpolated from the manifold during the solution process and are included in the volume output when including the option `LOOKUP` in the options for `VOLUME_OUTPUT`.`SU2` will raise an error if the variable is not present in the manifold outputs.

 A quantity of interest which is not computed in `SU2` is the heat release per unit volume.
-In the current example, this term is included in the volume output through a passive look-up
+In the current example, this term is included in the volume output through a passive look-up.
 ```
 LOOKUP_NAMES=(Heat_Release)
 ```
-which corresponds to the heat release predicted by [MLP_SPV.mlp](https://github.com/su2code/Tutorials/tree/master/incompressible_flow/Inc_Combustion/MLP_SPV.mlp).
+which corresponds to the heat release predicted by [MLP_SPV.mlp](https://github.com/su2code/Tutorials/tree/feature_new_flamelet/incompressible_flow/Inc_Combustion/1__premixed_hydrogen/MLP_SPV.mlp).

 ### Ignition methods